 Volt adeptly blends the benefits of electric-only driving with the security of a gasoline powertrain to eliminate the “range anxiety” associated with typical electric cars.

-Prices are a bit steep compared to conventional-powertrain compacts, and passenger room is tight.
+Prices are a bit steep compared to conventional-powertrain compacts, and rear-seat passenger room is tight.

 WHAT IS IT?

 Volt is an extended-range electric vehicle.
 After debuting as a 2011 model, the Volt was redesigned from the ground up for the 2016 model year.
-This 4-door hatchback runs on just battery power for about the first 35 miles after a full charge (a notable improvement over the previous Volt’s range of about 38 miles).
+This 4-door hatchback sedan runs on just battery power for about the first 53 miles after a full charge (a notable improvement over the previous Volt’s range of about 38 miles).
 When the battery starts to run low, a gas engine kicks on that turns a generator that produces electricity to drive the car.
-The Volt can then be driven another 300 or so miles, at which point the gas tank can be refilled as in any normal car, and you can keep going.
+The Volt can then be driven another 420 or so miles, at which point the gas tank can be refilled as in any normal car, and you can keep going.
 But those who travel short distances every day will only rarely need to add fuel.
 A “Hold” setting allows drivers to engage the gasoline engine before the battery discharges.
 By allowing the gasoline engine to run when the vehicle is driven on the highway, it helps preserve the battery’s charge for city driving, where pure battery operation is the most beneficial.
 Volt’s standard features include keyless entry and starting, 60/40-split folding rear seatbacks, touchscreen infotainment system, Bluetooth connectivity, and Apple CarPlay functionality.
 Available features include heated mirrors, front seats, and steering wheel; leather upholstery; wireless cell-phone charging pad; and an automated parking system.
 Available safety equipment includes a blind-spot monitor, rear cross-traffic alert, lane-departure warning, and forward collision warning with low-speed automatic braking.

 VALUE IN CLASS